|Years||1985 World Championships (4+ 8th)

 Tish didn’t make a positive decision to stop competing internationally after the 1992 Olympic Games, but a few months later she sustained a serious back injury, which effectively made the decision for her.
 “I was hardly walking for five months,” she remembers.
 After not racing at all in he summer of 1993, she was invited to go to a women’s squad training camp in Banyoles in the spring of 1994.
 “I was slowly getting back into it, but I’d put on a lot of weight through not training for 18 months, and I wasn’t moving a boat particularly fast.
 The other women in the squad definitely thought I was a dead weight because the boats I went into got slower, so that was the end of that, which was fair enough,” she says.

-She then formed a pair with Kate Grose, who had stopped rowing for the GB team after the 1992 Olympics.
+Instead she formed a pair with Kate Grose, who had stopped rowing for the GB team after the 1992 Olympics.
 “Our target was the Commonwealth regatta in Canada that summer, but we also wanted to take on the established squad pair,” Tish remembers.
 Although they never raced the well-established GB crew, they did go to the Commonwealth regatta., which was not an official part of the Commonwealth Games but took place alongside it.
 “We did long weekends in Norfolk where Kate lived, and trained at the Lea during the week when she was working in London.
 We got going quite well and raced at Paris regatta and got selected though we had to raise the money ourselves to go to Canada.”
 They won the silver medal.
 “Kate and I were pretty pleased with how we performed in the pair,” Tish remembers.
 “We were competitive even though we were in a borrowed boat.”
 She also raced her single.
 “It was about three races after the pair and the pair was a hard race so my legs were like complete jelly.
 I think I came fifth,” she says, adding, “But both of thought the regatta was one of the most enjoyable competitions that we’d ever done internationally, because all the other ones were just always so frenetic and so anxious and stressful, and nobody expected us to do well, whereas the Commonwealth rowing thing was satisfying.”

 Tempted by the prospect of the 1996 Olympic Games, Tish went back to single sculling for the 1995 season.
 “I was targeting the single slot again but lost out to Guin Batten after Lucerne and I wasn’t interested in going in any other boat that year,” she explains.
 During her campaign she raced at Henley Royal Regatta, beating Ruth Rudkin and then Sarah Springman in the early rounds but then losing to the 1992 Olympic bronze medallist from Canada, Silken Laumann in the semi-final.
+She did, however, win the National Championships.

 In 1996 GB’s International Rowing Manager Brian Armstrong pulled together a group of scullers to find the fastest combination for a double that could try to qualify for the Olympics at the final qualification regatta.
-Although not necessarily the strongest, Tish and Annabel Eyres were chosen as the two who were the most likely to be able to gel a new crew together in the period they had left.
+Although not necessarily the strongest, Tish and Annabel Eyres were chosen as the two who were the most likely to be able to gel a new crew together in the quite short time they had left.
 “We raced at Cologne and Duisburg but we weren’t fast enough so that’s when we hung up our oars,” she remembers.

 Since then Tish, who now lives in Cornwall, has hardly rowed, though she did buy an ergo about 15 years ago just to keep fit.
 In 2018 she decided to take part in the Cancer Research UK Great Row initiative.
 “The plan was to do a half marathon all in one go on the ergo, which was good because it actually made me get on it four times a week for three months to train for it.
 I did complete the half marathon though I nearly died!
 But actually it rekindled my enthusiasm for I try to do an hour or so a few times times a week because it’s such a good type of training.”